 Lesson Ideas and Activities

-Exciting Outdoor Science Lesson Ideas For KS1
+Exciting Outdoor Science Activities and Lessons For KS1

 We don’t regularly get beautiful weather in Britain and when we do, it would be best to take advantage of it.

 After all, students and teachers may find it difficult to concentrate inside the classroom when the gorgeous sun’s out.

 With this in mind, we joined forces with a key stage 1 teacher to come up with a collection of Outdoor Science Activities and Ideas, intended to get children out in the fresh air.

 In previous blogs, we have explored ways that outdoor play can have a physical benefit in developing key physical skills.

 However, the playground can also be a great way to tackle specific areas of learning aimed at core subjects such as; Mathematics, English and Science.

 We decided to explore some outdoor science lessons (Key Stage 1).